chill7627/Predicting-Hurricane-Season-Impacts/DOCS/Final_Report.md

 The Historical Hurricane Data lists the hurricanes per year,  their categories, and their landfall locations.
 I found this data in wiki tables separated by state in the [List of United States Hurricanes](https://en.wikipedia.org/wiki/List_of_United_States_hurricanes) wiki page.

 In order to wrangle the data into python, I had to scrape the wiki page's tables.
 I used the [wikipedia package](https://pypi.python.org/pypi/wikipedia).
-Below in *Figure 5* is an example of a dataframe straight from the wiki table:
+Below in *Figure 6* is an example of a dataframe straight from the wiki table:

 <img width="760" alt="sample raw wiki table" src="https://user-images.githubusercontent.com/23604099/36947617-b9c71e2e-1f9c-11e8-8c30-022f90e0aa77.PNG">

-*Figure 5:
+*Figure 6: Sample of the raw dataframes scraped from the wiki tables.*

 The tables from the wiki page have several issues that need to be cleaned up.
-First I fixed the fact the tables were set up in a split column fashion.
+First I fixed the fact the tables were set up in a split table fashion.
 I had to put the data into one long dataframe.
 Also, the date was split into two columns.
-I fixed this by using datetime.strptime() method.
+I fixed this by using datetime.strptime() method, which parsed the dates in the separate columns.
 In addition, I removed any blank rows that existed in the dataframes.
-The result is below:
+The result is below in *Figure 7*:

 <img width="368" alt="post datetime and concat hurricane data" src="https://user-images.githubusercontent.com/23604099/36947997-ed6d0f36-1fa1-11e8-8568-52fe0d232b13.PNG">

+*Figure 7: Resulting dataframe after first wrangling steps outlined above.*

 Next steps included:
 * Removing any special [notes] in the category column.